thiagocapuano/waves-documentation/en/ride/functions.md

 ## Facts about RIDE functions

-* Any function must return a value
+* Any function in RIDE must return a value
 * Functions do not specify return types in their signatures
 * Any function must be defined above the place where it will be used